Retrorockets fired and burned on the Black Crowes’ Lions

 And that’s a shame.
 It’s very much unlike any other album in the Crowes’ oeuvre, and it more than has enough moments that congregate to make this a weirdo-groove classic that was also unlike anything else in its era.

 For an album that plays as nearly one long, continuous piece thanks to some clever sequencing and beat matching, the music itself flies all over the place.
 It winds up being an instrumental tour-de-force for Rich Robinson — he played bass on the album as well as nearly all the guitar parts, with Ford’s replacement Audley Freed only playing on three songs and Craig Ross taking the solo on “Greasy Grass River.”
 In that way, his stamp is all over this, but it’s clearly a band effort.
-It’s hard to imagine anyone other than Chris Robinson getting away with the hip-hop/funk vocals of “Ozone Mama,” for instance.
+It’s hard to imagine anyone other than Chris Robinson getting away with the hip-hop/funk vocals of “Ozone Mama,” for instance — if he does at all.

 But he shines here in a way he couldn’t over the gloss of the previous album By Your Side.
 “Lickin’” is not any kind of lyrical masterpiece, but as a bit of performative sleaze over a nasty, fuzzed-out guitar line, it’s note perfect.
 And that comes up again on “Greasy Grass River,” which again fits its churning, charging music.
 And the stripped-down version of the band gives plenty of room for drummer Steve Gorman to strut his stuff while he pounds away with a bottom-heavy approach that swings as much as it pummels.
 Listen to him go at it again on “Cypress Tree,” another fantastic example of what the band could pull out of the air at this time.
 It shifts from a slower, ringing riff to a hard-charging stomp, all powered by Gorman and the younger Robinson’s guitar, locked in and firing, while Chris Robinson wails.